ENCCS/python-for-hpda/content/tabular-data.md

 ### Common workflows

-It is quite common to compute stratified statistics of different groups to produce descriptive statistics.
+It is quite common to stratify (i.e. divide the samples into a number of groups based on categorical variables) to produce descriptive statistics (i.e. statistics that provide a summary of the samples and do not aim to predict anything regarding the population it comes from).
 This is commonly achieved through a `group-by` workflow, where the following happens:

 - Splitting: data is partitioned into different groups based on some criterion
 - Applying: applying a function/performing a calculation to each group